nick-bugxhunter/threatmodgpt/readme.md

 Release highlights:

-- **Threat Mitigations**: STRIDE GPT can now suggest potential mitigations for the threats identified in the threat modelling phase.
+- **Threat Mitigations**: THREATMOD GPT can now suggest potential mitigations for the threats identified in the threat modelling phase.
 This helps users develop strategies to prevent or minimise the impact of the identified threats.
 - **Downloadable Output**: Users can now download the generated threat model, attack tree, and mitigations as Markdown files directly from the application.
 This makes it easy to share and document the generated outputs.
 - **Improved User Interface**: I've further refined the user interface to provide a smoother and more intuitive user experience.
 The application layout has been optimised for better readability and usability.
 - **Updated GPT Models**: STRIDE GPT now supports the latest 0613 versions of the GPT-3.5-turbo and GPT-4 models.
 These updated models provide improved performance and increased control over the generated output.